hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

   (Optional)
   The zone's visibility: public zones are exposed to the Internet, while private zones are visible only to Virtual Private Cloud resources.

-  Default value: `public`
+  Default value is `public`.

-  Possible values are:
+  Possible values are `private` and `public`.
-  * `private`
-  * `public`

 * `private_visibility_config` -
   (Optional)
   For privately visible zones, the set of Virtual Private Cloud resources that the zone is visible from.
   Structure is documented below.

 * `forwarding_config` -
   (Optional)
   The presence for this field indicates that outbound forwarding is enabled for this zone.
 The value of this field contains the set of destinations to forward to.
   Structure is documented below.

 * `peering_config` -
   (Optional)
   The presence of this field indicates that DNS Peering is enabled for this zone.
 The value of this field contains the network to peer with.
   Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.